matsduf/zonemaster/docs/test-data/Consistency/consistency05.md

 E01      |Fail           |Two name server names in delegation and both respond without NOERROR/NXDOMAIN.
 F00      |Fail           |Two name server names in delegation and both give no response on port 53.
 G00      |Fail           |Two name server names in delegation with one in-bailiwick name with glue record that mismatches records in zone.
+G01      |Fail           |Two name server names in delegation with one in-bailiwick name with glue record that is absent in zone.
 H00      |Fail           |Two name server names in delegation with one out-of-bailiwich name with glue record that mismatches record in authoritative zone.
 I00      |Pass           |Two name server names in delegation with two in-bailiwich names with glue records where records in zone matches but also has valid extra addresses.